-- The various points discussed below can be thought of as risk management techniques.
-They are actually quite general and have broad similarities to approaches you would use in any sort of project management. - If the data are not as broad and detailed as you first thought, focus on a simpler variant of your question. - It is OK to answer a simple variant, and then explain what could be done when more complete data are available. - Research is a trial and error process.
-In a published paper, you see what worked for the authors, and you don't see the many other methods they tried that ended up in the recycle basket In this context, an interesting exercise is to search online for the various working paper versions of a recent published paper that you like, and follow the historic evolution.
+- Don't try to force the results you want.
+If the empirical analysis does not give you the results you expected, don't try to force the result to be what you want.
+It is well known (e.g., Brodeur et al. American Economic Journal: Applied Economics, 2016) that researchers display systematic bias towards reporting statistically significant results.
+Thus, keep in mind that "what you see" is not necessarily "what they got". - Be receptive to the results: maybe the mechanism works in a very different way that you expected, and so you learned something.
+If we knew all the answers before doing the analysis, it would not be called research. - o "No result" is itself a result: it shows that a mechanism you thought was there actually isn't. - Research is a trial and error process.
+In a published paper, you see what worked for the authors, and you don't see the many other methods they tried that ended up in the recycle basket.
+In this context, an interesting exercise is to search online for the various working paper versions of a recent published paper that you like, and follow the historic evolution.
 You will often find substantive differences between the first working paper and the final published version.

 - Don't expect things to work right away.
-Budget enough time to allow for some failed attempts. - Don't get discouraged.
-Having some unsuccessful attempts is normal, and that's how you get the right approach eventually. - If the model proves too complex to solve, try a simpler version. - Start with as simple a model as you can.
-It may look to be too trivial a model, but once you get a solid understanding of the story in a simple model you can make it more complex more easily. - If the empirical analysis does not give you the results you expected, don't try to force the result to be what you want.
-It is well known (e.g., Brodeur et al. American Economic Journal: Applied Economics, 2016) that researchers display systematic bias towards reporting statistically significant results.
-Thus, keep in mind that "what you see" is not necessarily "what they got". - "No result" is itself a result: it shows that a mechanism you thought was there actually isn't. - Be receptive to the results: maybe the mechanism works in a very different way that you expected, and so you learned something.
-If we knew all the answers before doing the analysis, it would not be called research. - Ask for advice.
+Budget enough time to allow for some failed attempts. - O Don't get discouraged.
+Having some unsuccessful attempts is normal, and that's how you get the right approach eventually. - Ask for advice.
 Many other researchers encountered similar issues and can share their experience.
-If you work under the supervision of a senior researcher or faculty, use them for guidance (that is what they are here for). - More experienced colleagues and supervisors can be very helpful.
+If you work under the supervision of a senior researcher or faculty, use them for guidance (that is what they are here for).
+More experienced colleagues and supervisors can be very helpful.
 Pointing that you are stuck and asking for guidance is not a sign of failure, but instead of being a serious ambitious researcher.